John G. Webster

-John G. Webster is an American electrical engineer and a founding pioneer in the field of biomedical engineering.
+John G. Webster was an American electrical engineer and a founding pioneer in the field of biomedical engineering.
 In 2008, Professor Webster was awarded the University of Wisconsin, College of Engineering, Polygon Engineering Council Outstanding Instructor Award.
+In 2019, the Institute of Electrical and Electronics Engineers awarded him its James H. Mulligan Jr. Educational Medal for his career contributions.
+Professor Webster died on March 29, 2023.